Spots to Have Authentic Muslim

-One of our Muslim friends’ bigger concerns after they’re planning for their experience in Hong Kong is the issue (or the idea) of finding the right halal meals there, or maybe Muslim-pleasant ones for that count.
-But the coolest information is, it’s no longer that difficult to discover — a few are even close to landmarks.
+One of our Muslim friends’ bigger concerns after planning for their experience in Hong Kong is the issue (or the idea) of finding the right halal meals there, or maybe Muslim-pleasant ones for that count.
+But the coolest information is it’s no longer that difficult to discover — a few are even close to landmarks.

 1. Islamic Centre Canteen [Halal-certified]